Inspiring the public through online learning

 Development of the training course was led by Prof. Luca Cocolin of the University of Turin, with Dr Maria Traka from QI, Dr Marta Olivares from the Spanish National Research Council and Dr Anisha Wijeyesekera of the University of Reading acting as key ‘educators’.
 Additional support was given by the agro-industrial microbiology company Microbion.
 Mentors on the course were provided by each of the collaborating organisations.
 From QI, this included Dr Cathrina Edwards and Jenny Plumb.

 The course includes videos, exercises, discussion, polls, quizzes and articles and is at an appropriate level for those with little or no previous experience.
 It takes approximately 12 hrs to complete, split into three sessions:

-Other QI scientists contributed very popular articles during weeks one and three of the course: Dr Lindsay Hall on early-life microbiome and Prof. Arjan Narbad on faecal microbiota transplantation.
+Other Quadram Institute scientists contributed popular articles during weeks one and three of the course: Dr Lindsay Hall on early-life microbiome and Prof. Arjan Narbad on faecal microbiota transplantation.

 The course was ranked in the top 25 free, online University courses starting in November 2020 by Class Central.

 It is always difficult to truly know what effect online courses like this have on participants and what outcomes occur as a direct result.
 However, there are several reasons why we are confident that participants have learned new information and been inspired to act upon it.
 For example:

 1. Feedback comments from participants showed an improvement in awareness, including the health implications of making good food choices.

 “Before this course I was interested in food, now I reflect carefully on all I eat to make sure it impacts positively on my microbiome.”
 Haydn B.